 November 2012: Property NSW prepared an Environmental Assessment (EA) for the proposed remediation of properties in Nelson Parade, Hunters Hill.
 The proponent then lodged the EA with the Department for consideration.

 22 November 2012 – 8 February 2013: The Department invited submissions about the EA during public exhibition.

 January 2015: After review of all submissions, Property NSW lodged a response to the submissions (the Submissions Report).

-We will then make a final assessment of the application and refer it to the Independent Planning Commission for determination.
+We will then finalise our assessment of the application and refer it to the Independent Planning Commission (IPC) for final determination.

-The Commission will consider the Department’s recommendation and hold a public meeting to hear the community’s views on the proposal, before making a final determination.
+The IPC will consider the Department’s recommendation before making a final determination.

 Once a final decision has been made the Department will notify Property NSW, and those who made a submission, of the outcome.